2017 BYU Cougars baseball team

-The 2017 BYU Cougars baseball team represents Brigham Young University in the 2017 NCAA Division I baseball season.
-Mike Littlewood acts in his fifth season as head coach of the Cougars.
+The 2017 BYU Cougars baseball team represented Brigham Young University in the 2017 NCAA Division I baseball season.
+Mike Littlewood acted in his fifth season as head coach of the Cougars.
 BYU was picked to finish fourth in the WCC Pre-season rankings.
-The Cougars would overcome all expectations and claim a tri-team championship in the regular season.
-Afterwards the Cougars would win the West Coast Conference tournament for the first time in their history, claiming the conferences automatic bid to the NCAA tournament, the Cougars first tournament berth since 2002.
-The Cougars were placed in the Stanford Regional where they would go 1–2.
+The Cougars overcame expectations to claim a tri-team championship in the regular season.
+Afterwards, the Cougars won the West Coast Conference tournament for the first time in their history, claiming the conferences automatic bid to the NCAA tournament, the Cougars first tournament berth since 2002.
+The Cougars were placed in the Stanford Regional, where they went 1–2.
 The Cougars finished the season 38–21.